-Reputational damage - Actions by employees or dentists could give rise to reputational damage to Pacific Smiles and its brands.
+) Sisk Area Mitigating Factors General economic conditions - downturns in general economic conditions could adversely impact demand for dental services, given the discretionary nature of some of those services.
+Dentists at Pacific Smiles' dental centres provide a range of treatments to patients in several different geographic zones throughout the eastern States of Australia.
+Reduction in private health insurance coverage - changes to the nature or extent of private health insurance coverage could impact upon the attendance frequency of patients.
+Patients at Pacific Smiles' dental centres are a mix of privately insured and non-insured individuals and there are various payment plans and treatment payment options available.
+Competition-induced fee pressure - an increase in the number of practicing dentists could increase competition for patients and the degree to which dentists compete based on fee levels.
+Pacific Smiles' dental centres are usually differentiated from other local providers and compete based on convenience, value, access and overall patient experience.
+Termination of Service and Facility Agreements by dentists - under the Service and Facility Agreements between Pacific Smiles and dentists, the dentists may terminate without cause, on a few months' notice.
+Pacific Smiles views the dentists as a key customer group and focuses resources accordingly.
+Reputational damage - actions by employees or dentists could give rise to reputational damage to Pacific Smiles and its brands.
 There is a close focus on internal procedures and clinical governance by management and the Board.
 This has been further enhanced by the internal and external appointments to the Dental Advisory Committee.
-Supply of skilled dentists - Should the availability of appropriately skilled and aligned dentists become restricted, then growth and expansion of Pacific Smiles could be slowed, and / or the cost of dentists could escalate.
+Supply of skilled dentists - should the availability of appropriately skilled and aligned dentists become restricted, then growth and expansion of Pacific Smiles could be slowed, and/or the cost of dentists could escalate.
 The focus on training and development of dentists, including a structured mentoring program for new graduate dentists, is building a platform of appropriately skilled and aligned dentists for the long term.
-Pandemic - Should a pandemic restrict the dental services able to be performed in specific locations, states or nationally due to the risk of infection to staff, dentists and patients.
+Pandemic - should a pandemic restrict the dental services able to be performed in specific locations, States or nationally due to the risk of infection to staff, dentists and patients.
 Close monitoring and adherence to Government or professional body recommendations.
 Ensuring adequate stock of appropriate personal protective equipment (PPE), and close focus on internal procedures and clinical governance by management and the Board.
-Cyber Security- Actions whereby the company's IT systems are accessed and result in the failure of or interruption to key IT systems or a material patient privacy breach.
-Pacific Smiles Group have industry best practice controls in place to minimise technology related business interruptions and to manage the end-to-end cyber lifecycle.
-They also have cyber and technology roadmaps in place to continually uplift their maturity in both areas to meet compliance and operational expectations.
-Key Supply Chain - Should an event result in the closure, restriction or delay of key consumables or personal protective equipment (PPE) meaning our ability to meet the needs of patients or support dentists could be impacted.
-Long term relationships with national suppliers and back up suppliers identified.
+Cyber Security - actions whereby the Company's IT systems are accessed and result in the failure of or interruption to key IT systems or a material patient privacy breach.
+Pacific Smiles Group has industry best practice controls in place to minimise technology related business interruptions and to manage the end- to-end cyber lifecycle.
+It also has cyber and technology roadmaps in place to continually uplift its maturity in both areas to meet compliance and operational expectations.
+Key Supply Chain - should an event result in the closure, restriction or delay of key consumables or personal protective equipment (PPE) meaning our ability to meet the needs of patients or support dentists could be impacted.
+Long-term relationships with national suppliers and back-up suppliers identified.
 Close monitoring of inventory levels and ensuring adequate stock of appropriate personal protective equipment (PPE).
 Strategy for emergency store of critical PPE endures.